Methamphetamine is a stimulant that produces a sense of euphoria

 and is taken orally, intra nasally (snorting

-People generally have a preferred way of administering methamphetammine, often favoured because of a desired higher bioavailability, and sometimes for the ritual(s) it involves.
+People generally have a preferred way of administering Methamphetamine, often favoured because of a desired higher bio-availability, and sometimes for the ritual(s) it involves

 - This is an uncommon ROA, due to the stigma associated with putting drugs